Oil agreement could support stocks, providing a floor

 REUTERS: An agreement by oil producing nations to cut output by a record amount may sustain a recent bounce in stocks, though stay-at-home restrictions and closures tied to the coronavirus pandemic continue to weigh on the global economy.

-OPEC, Russia and other oil producing nations agreed on Sunday to cut output by a record 9.7 million barrels per day for May-June, representing around 10per cent of global supply, to support oil prices amid the pandemic, according to sources.
+OPEC, Russia and other oil producing nations agreed on Sunday (Apr 12) to cut output by a record 9.7 million barrels per day for May-June, representing around 10 per cent of global supply, to support oil prices amid the pandemic, according to sources.

 The agreement, could put a floor on oil prices and provide a psychological boost for equity investors, since talks had hit roadblocks late last week.
 Some analysts cautioned, though, that details of the accord may already have been priced in to stock prices.